Goose by Block: A Free, Open-Source AI Agent Review 2026

 Goose's most important feature is that it is genuinely model-agnostic.
 You can configure it to use:

-The ability to swap models mid-project is practical — not just theoretical.
-Teams can run Claude Opus 4.6 for complex reasoning tasks and route simpler tasks to a local Llama 4 model to reduce API costs.
+The ability to swap models mid-project is practical, not just theoretical.
+Teams can run a top Claude model for complex reasoning tasks and route simpler tasks to a local Llama model to reduce API costs.

 Goose was one of the earliest adopters of the Model Context Protocol, and it shows.
 The Extensions Manager (built into the desktop app) lets you browse, enable, and configure extensions with a single toggle:

-Beyond the 70+ documented first-party extensions, Goose can connect to any of the 3,000+ community-built MCP servers in the ecosystem.
+Beyond the 70+ documented first-party extensions, Goose can connect to any server in the broader MCP ecosystem — the Agentic AI Foundation counted 10,000+ published MCP servers at its December 2025 launch.
 If a tool has an MCP server, Goose can use it.

 3. Recipes — Reusable Workflow Automation